Hi Thrive

 Occupational Therapist

 Leo completed his Bachelor of Occupational Therapy (Honours) at Monash University.
 He is passionate about neuro-affirming practice and enjoys learning, discussing, and reflecting on how we can support neurodivergent children, including those with sensory processing differences, in ways that are respectful, validating, and strengths-based.
 Leo believes every child deserves to feel seen, heard, and celebrated for exactly who they are.
 He thrives on incorporating the DIR Floortime® approach, along with principles of regulation, child-led, and play-based therapy into his sessions—creating a safe and supportive environment where every child can explore, create, and grow with confidence.
 Leo supports children with a wide range of developmental needs, including autism, ADHD, emotional regulation challenges, sensory processing and social communication differences, and fine and gross motor delays.
 Leo offers therapy for children experiencing difficulties with school readiness, daily routines, handwriting, attention, and self-care skills such as dressing and feeding.
 He works collaboratively with families to build each child’s independence and confidence in meaningful, everyday activities.
 Leo works with families across Melbourne’s outer south-eastern suburbs, including Endeavour Hills, Rowville, Wantirna South, and Dandenong.
-His practice is inclusive and culturally responsive, and he is fluent in both Cantonese and Mandarin, which allows him to build strong, collaborative relationships with families from diverse cultural and linguistic backgrounds.
+His practice is inclusive and culturally responsive, and he is fluent in Cantonese, which allows him to build strong, collaborative relationships with families from diverse cultural and linguistic backgrounds.
 Continuous professional growth is a key priority for Leo.
 He is committed to staying up to date with the latest evidence-based practices to ensure he delivers the highest quality of care to children and families of all neurotypes.
 Leo is also able to support NDIS participants, including those who are self-managed or plan-managed.
 Leo is a fully registered Occupational Therapist with the Australian Health Practitioner Regulation Agency (AHPRA), ensuring he meets national standards for professional, ethical, and evidence-based practice.
 Outside of work, you’ll often find Leo playing soccer, sharing laughter, or enjoying the great outdoors with his dog.
 Whether it’s hiking in the mountains or relaxing at the park or beach, nature is where he recharges.

 Speech Pathologist